 The harness should be comfortable and of strong manufacture.
 It is the link between you and your kite.
 Seat harness or waist harness, can both be used.
 Seat harnesses are more appropriate for beginners.
 Beginners tend to spend more time with the kite at the zenith (directly above the head) and in that position the seat harness does not move upward as much as the waist harness.
-Some accessories to accompany your harness: a back handle to keep you from flying out of control in case of gusty winds, a line cutter, a double loop to tie down your leash, kite or board.
+Some accessories to accompany your harness: a back handle to help others hold you down in case of gusty winds, a line cutter, a double loop to tie down your leash, kite or board.